Racial views of Donald Trump: Derogatory statements towards Haiti and Nigeria

 In June 2017, Trump called together a staff meeting to complain about the number of immigrants who had entered the country since his inauguration.
 The New York Times reported that two officials at the meeting state that when Trump read off a sheet stating that 15,000 persons had visited from Haiti, he commented, "They all have AIDS," and when reading that 40,000 persons had visited from Nigeria, he said that after seeing America the Nigerians would never "go back to their huts."
-Both officials who heard Trump's statements relayed them to other staff members at the time, but the White House has denied that Trump used those words and some of the other officials present claim not to remember them being used.
+Both officials who heard Trump's statements relayed them to other staff members at the time, but the White House denied that Trump used those words and some officials present claim not to remember them being used.

 Hurricane Maria

-In September 2017 after Hurricane Maria struck Puerto Rico and decimated services across the island, the Mayor of San Juan Carmen Yulín Cruz went on television to plea for help and accused the federal response of fatal inefficiency.
-Trump responded with a series of tweets claiming that the Puerto Rican leadership were "not able to get their workers to help" because "They want everything to be done for them" while claiming that federal workers were doing a "fantastic job."
-As the death toll on the island reached into the thousands, Governor Andrew Cuomo of New York and others criticized the federal government and suggested that racism was partially to blame for the insufficient response.
+In 2017 after Hurricane Maria struck Puerto Rico, the Mayor of San Juan Carmen Yulín Cruz went on television to plea for help and accused the federal response of fatal inefficiency.
+Trump responded with tweets claiming the Puerto Rican leadership were "not able to get their workers to help" because "They want everything to be done for them" while claiming federal workers were doing a "fantastic job."
+As the death toll reached into the thousands, Governor Andrew Cuomo of New York and others criticized the federal government and suggested racism was partially to blame for the insufficient response.

 Pardon of Joe Arpaio

 The U.S. Department of Justice concluded that Arizona sheriff Joe Arpaio oversaw the worst pattern of racial profiling in U.S. history.
 The illegal tactics that he was using included "extreme racial profiling and sadistic punishments that involved the torture, humiliation, and degradation of Latino inmates".
 The DoJ filed suit against him for unlawful discriminatory police conduct.
-He ignored their orders and was subsequently convicted of contempt of court for continuing to racially profile Hispanics.
-Calling him "a great American patriot", President Trump pardoned him soon afterwards, even before sentencing took place.
-House speaker Paul Ryan, and both Arizona senators, John McCain and Jeff Flake, were critical of Trump's decision.
-Constitutional scholars also opposed the decision to grant the pardon, which according to Harvard Law School professor Noah Feldman was "an assault on the federal judiciary, the constitution and the rule of law itself".
+He ignored their orders and was convicted of contempt of court for continuing to racially profile Hispanics.
+Calling him "a great American patriot", Trump pardoned him, even before sentencing took place.
+House speaker Paul Ryan, and Arizona senators, John McCain and Jeff Flake, were critical of Trump's decision.
+Constitutional scholars opposed the pardon, as "an assault on the federal judiciary, the constitution and the rule of law itself".
 The American Civil Liberties Union, which was involved in the case resulting in Arpaio's conviction, tweeted: "By pardoning Joe Arpaio, Donald Trump has sent another disturbing signal to an emboldened white nationalist movement that this White House supports racism and bigotry."
 According to ACLU deputy legal director Cecilia Wang, the pardon was "a presidential endorsement of racism".